dfreeman500/MongoDB-Pymongo-Python-MongoDBAtlas/README.md

-# Practice with Mongodb and Python
+# Practice with Mongodb, Python, Pymongo, and MongoDB Atlas

 ## Some References